qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Select and deselect features
 ============================

-The |qg| toolbar provides several tools to select features in the map canvas.
+The QGIS toolbar provides several tools to select features in the map canvas.
 To select one or several features, just click on |mActionSelect| and select your
 tool: